Deciding how to pay for a car

 - If you don’t have enough savings to buy the car outright, you could use them to give you the biggest deposit possible so you spend less on loan interest.

-- If you use a credit card some car dealers charge a handling fee (sometimes as much as 3%).
-You’ll need to pay off the card bill in full the next month to avoid being charged interest.
+- If you use a credit card you’ll need to pay off the card bill in full the next month to avoid being charged interest.
 Also, not all dealers accept credit cards.

 - However, if you pay part (a minimum of £100) of the cost of your new car by credit card you benefit from purchase protection on the full amount.

 - Look ahead before deciding to pay by cash – are you planning any other big purchases over the next few years, such as buying a house?

 Before applying for a loan or a dealer finance plan such as hire purchase or a personal contract plan, remember:

 - You’ll only get the best deals, such as 0% special offers, if you have a good credit rating – find out how to check and improve your credit rating.

 - If you opt for a car finance plan, the finance company owns your car during the contract.
 If you get behind with your repayments, you might lose it.

 - You’ll need to build up an emergency fund to cover any unexpected costs or drop in income.
 This way, you’ll be able to keep up with your payments no matter what’s going on elsewhere.

 Examples of good and risky borrowing